-The muscle attachment mechanisms will be 3D printed in Ultimaker PLA filament, which is an engineering material compatible with the Ultimaker 3D fused filament fabrication (FFF) 3D printer [14].
+The canine bones will be 3D printed in Tough PLA, which is durable and can be post processed easily .
+Ultimaker PLA filament is an engineering material compatible with the Ultimaker 3D fused filament fabrication (FFF) 3D printer [13].
 PLA is inexpensive at \$0.08/gram.
 It has a low melting temperature of 140-160 C, good tensile strength and surface quality, and is extremely user friendly, making it a suitable material for the muscle attachment mechanisms.